Working Towards A Better Earth

 What does zero waste for disposal mean?

-We achieved zero waste for disposal at all manufacturing facilities and distribution centers, meaning all locations have found ways to recycle, compost or recover energy from waste materials that would have otherwise gone to landfill.
+We achieved zero waste for disposal at our Pizza manufacturing facilities and distribution centers, meaning these locations have found ways to recycle, compost or recover energy from waste materials that would have otherwise gone to landfill.

 What is regenerative agriculture and how are you partnering with Leading Harvest on it?